Project 2: CS 61A Autocorrected Typing Software

 • The CS 61A multiplayer server, which matches players together and passes messages around.

 When you type, your GUI uploads what you have typed to your cats_gui.py server, which computes how much progress you have made and returns a progress update.
-It also uploads a progress update to the multiplayer server, so that your opponent's GUI can display it.
+This server also uploads a progress update to the CS 61A multiplayer server, so that your opponent's GUI can also display your progress.

-Meanwhile, your GUI display is always trying to keep current by asking for progress updates from cats_gui.py, which in turn requests that info from the multiplayer server.
+Meanwhile, your GUI display constantly tries to stay current by requesting your opponent's progress updates from cats_gui.py, which, in turn, retrieves that information from the multiplayer server.

 Each player has an id number that is used by the server to track typing progress.